Injury / Pain

 Most athletes, professional and amateur, have strapped their knees more than once.
 Many of us have had it done at the physio and then tried to emulate it at home (sometimes with disastrously adhesive results).

-Rather than just adding another video of how to strap, we thought we’d strip strapping back.
-So in addition to a couple of simple methods to strap, we’ll show you a few other ways of supporting the knee to get the same effect.
+We thought we'd strip strapping back rather than just adding another video of how to strap.
+So, in addition to a couple of simple methods of strapping, we’ll show you a few other ways of supporting the knee to get the same effect.

 These methods are great for people who have an allergic reaction to strapping tape, require support all day, or are just tired of the constant Elastoplast waxing.